-A light sleeper is a person who wakes up easily.
+A light sleeper is a person who wakes up easily, even if there are only small changes in the environment.
 Being a light sleeper can make it more difficult to get a good night’s sleep because a person wakes up frequently and does not enter the deeper levels of sleep.

 This article will explain the characteristics that make someone a light sleeper and the possible causes.

 A light sleeper is a person who will wake up easily due to even small changes in their environment.
 These may include:

 - smells, such as when a person is cooking